Installing user written ado files on the research servers

 sysdir set PERSONAL "U:\folder"

 where “folder” is the subfolder you wish to save your ado files in (you must create this first).
-This location used in sysdir set must be the same as your current working directory location and the same location as where all the files you are working on are in.
+This location used in “sysdir set” command must be the same as your current working directory location and the same location as where all the files you are working on.

 sysdir set PLUS "U:\Documents\Statafiles"